Skip to content

 McLaren 720S rear windshield replacement involves a number of variables that influence the overall cost of the job.
 The sourcing of OEM or OEM-equivalent glass for a low-production exotic, the expertise required to work safely around carbon fiber bodywork, the complexity of the adhesive and sealing process, and the potential need for ADAS sensor recalibration all factor into what a job like this involves.
 We do not quote specific prices here because the range of variables — trim level, sensor configuration, market region, and glass availability — means that any number stated without a proper inspection would be misleading.

 If you carry comprehensive auto insurance, your policy may cover some or all of the rear glass replacement depending on your deductible and coverage terms.
-If you haven't yet started an insurance claim, Bang AutoGlass can assist you with that process — helping you understand what information you'll need and walking you through the steps, though the claim itself is filed by you directly with your insurer.
+If you haven't yet started an insurance claim, Bang AutoGlass can assist you with that process — helping you understand what information you'll need and walking you through the steps.

 The most important first step is getting an accurate assessment of the damage and a clear picture of what the replacement will involve for your specific vehicle.
 The 720S is not a car that benefits from cutting corners on glass work, and the owners who take it seriously from the beginning are the ones who end up with a result that lives up to what this car deserves.